Black Sea Bass - South of Cape Hatteras - 2013

-Stock Status – Recovering from Depleted - Based on the 2011 South Atlantic stock assessment, SEDAR 25, the spawning stock biomass is approaching (but has not achieved) the target set forth in the 2006 assessment but the stock is longer overfished.
-Overfishing was still occurring according to the 2011 assessment but at low, uncertain levels (1.07).
-Quotas established for the recreational and commercial fisheries should enable the South Atlantic stock to meet the rebuilding target prior to the 2016 deadline.
+Stock Status – Viable – Based on the 2013 South Atlantic stock assessment, SEDAR 25 Update, the spawning stock biomass is rebuilt to the target set forth in the 2006 assessment and overfishing was not occurring.
+The South Atlantic stock met its rebuilding target prior to the 2016 deadline.
+Quotas will be increased for the 2013/2014 fishing season for both recreational and commercial fisheries.

 Status of Fisheries Management Plans (FMP) – In North Carolina, the stock of black sea bass found south of Cape Hatteras are currently included in the Interjurisdictional FMP, which defers to SAFMC FMP compliance requirements.
 Amendment 13C was approved by SAFMC in December 2005 and became effective in October 2006.
 It established a commercial quota and additional pot restrictions as well as recreational allocation and increased the recreational minimum size and reduced the bag limit.
 Accountability measures and annual catch limits were developed in Amendment 17B.
 Amendment 18A will introduce additional restrictions including the higher size limits described below.